mohwa/mynpm-pub/README.md

 mynpm-pub --config /path/to/config.yaml

 # publish to each packages
-mynpm-pub --config /path/to/config.yaml --packages [packageName]
+mynpm-pub --config /path/to/config.yaml --packages test test1

 # publish to force
 mynpm-pub --config /path/to/config.yaml --force true